-“I’m having Prednisone side effects.
+“I’m having prednisone side effects.
 My doctor prescribed this drug last Thursday.
-She prescribed 20mg twice daily for five days.
+She prescribed 20 mg twice daily for five days.
 I was sleepless for three days in row.
 On day 4 after a short nap I awake feeling so nervous.
 I am crying, my hands are shaking, and my heart is beating so hard.
 These are awful feelings.

 “My doctor told me I will feel that way for about nine days.
 She didn’t show any care about me.
 She also said I can go back to work (and drive a long way) the next day.
-But the way I was and am feeling I’m not daring to drive even one block.
+But the way I was and am feeling, I’m not daring to drive even one block.

 “I do not understand why she prescribed that medicine, without any warning, for a small allergy I had.
 I mean the medicine was worse than my illness.”

 “My wife had sleepless nights when on prednisone and the doctor said that she might do some odd things that she normally wouldn’t do.
 He was right.
-One night she got up and tore down the wall paper in our bathroom We still get a laugh over this one.”
+One night she got up and tore down the wall paper in our bathroom :-) We still get a laugh over this one.”

-“I am experiencing high blood pressure, agoraphobia, panic attacks, light headedness, confusion, weakness, intolerance to heat, IBS, shaking, etc. These side effects all started the day I stopped the drug.
+“I am experiencing high blood pressure, agoraphobia, panic attacks, lightheadedness, confusion, weakness, intolerance to heat, IBS, shaking, etc. These side effects all started the day I stopped the drug.
 It has been 7 days with not much improvement.
 I was hospitalized for 3 days.
 I pray I do not EVER have to take prednisone again… EVER.

 “I am hoping I get past this.
 My quality of life stinks.
-I took 30mg 1 day 20mg 2 days and 1 mg 2 days.
-Absolutely HATE this.”
+I took 30 mg 1 day 20 mg 2 days and 1 mg 2 days.
+Absolutely HATE this.

 We find it astonishing that some prescribers do not warn patients about the possibility of psychological side effects brought on by prednisone and friends.
 Even a short-course of high-dose steroid can precipitate symptoms.
-And not warning about gradual tapering borders on bad medicine.
+And not telling patients about gradual tapering borders on bad medicine.
 To protect yourself and your loved ones from such medical mistakes we suggest our latest book, Top Screw-ups Doctors Make and How to Avoid Them.

 - Fluid retention, edema